-- 1. A student is required to do a research internship and master's thesis as part of the student's study programme.
-If applicable, the clinical internship and minor's thesis can be done before, after, or together with the research internship.
+- 1. A student is required to do a research internship and Master's thesis as part of the student's study programme.
+If applicable, the clinical internship, the clinical activities report (CAR) and Minor's thesis can be done before, after, or together with the research internship.
 In case of an internship within a team of students, each student should formulate and investigate a unique research question. - 2.
-The student must notify the FPN education office about the internship at least one month before the start of the internship by means of a research internship notification form.
+The student must notify the FPN education office about the internship at least one month before the start of the internship by means of a research internship application form submitted via Collent.
 The Board of Examiners checks whether the student has complied with the requirements in article 4.2, paragraph 1 of the EER. - 3.
 Once a student has fulfilled the requirements listed in article 4.2, paragraph 1 of the EER an internship agreement is drawn up for the internship, in which a number of arrangements are set out between the institution where the internship takes place, the supervisor from the Faculty and the student.
-A copy of this agreement is sent to the education office at least one month before the internship starts.
+The signed agreement must be sent to the education office within two weeks after the internship starts.
 If a student has failed to notify the FPN education office about the internship, the student is not eligible to start the internship.
 If a student has started the internship without notifying the FPN education office, the internship will be considered invalid. - 4.
 The student will be supervised during the internship by a supervisor from the Faculty and a supervisor from the institution where the internship takes place (internship supervisor).
-The task of the supervisor from the Faculty and/or the internship supervisor consists of advising the student in matters of content with respect to the internship activities and the reporting of these in a master's thesis (see appendix 2: article 3, Regulation master's thesis).
+The task of the supervisor from the Faculty and/or the internship supervisor consists of advising the student in matters of content with respect to the internship activities and the reporting of these in a Master's thesis (see appendix 2:

+- article 3, Regulation Master's thesis).
 In addition, the supervisor from the Faculty is the contact person with the institution where the internship takes place. - 5.
-The internship is registered as having been completed successfully by the internship supervisor or the

-- supervisor from the Faculty on an assessment form, which is sent to the education office. - 6.
-The final grade for the practical part of the research internship needs to be a least 6.0. - 7.
-For the number of credits of a satisfactory completion of the internship see article 3.6 of the EER of the Forensic Master's study programme.
+The internship is registered as having been completed successfully by the internship supervisor or the supervisor from the Faculty on an assessment form via Collent. - 6.
+The final grade to pass the practical part of the research internship needs to be a least 6.0. - 7.
+For the number of credits of a satisfactory completion of the internship see article 3.6 of the EER of the Research Master's study programme.